Scientologists

+A Scientologist is a person who adheres to the beliefs and practices of Scientology, a movement founded by L. Ron Hubbard in the mid-20th century.
+The term is used for individuals who participate in Scientology services or training offered by the Church of Scientology, whether as public members or as part of the organization's staff.
+Estimates of the number of Scientologists vary widely, with the Church claiming worldwide membership in the millions, while national censuses and independent surveys indicate global totals in the tens of thousands.

+Definition

-A Scientologist is an adherent of the doctrines and beliefs of Scientology.
-Some adherents of the belief system of Scientology practice independently in what is often referred to as free zone Scientology.
-The Church of Scientology organization claims that the term Scientologist "is a collective membership mark indicating membership in a church and church membership services of the affiliated Scientology churches and missions."
+A Scientologist is an adherent of the doctrines and practices of Scientology.
+The Church of Scientology states that "Scientologist" is a collective membership mark indicating membership in affiliated Scientology churches and missions.

-Scientologists not in trouble with the ethics department are considered "in good standing" and are allowed to be on Church of Scientology premises, receive services, and attend events.

-Members

 Public Scientologists are those individuals who are not staff.
-They pay the Church of Scientology for training or auditing services, and live and work independent of the organization.
+They pay the Church of Scientology for training or auditing services, and live and work independently of the organization.
 Collectively, non-staff Scientologists may be referred to as "members", the "public", or the "field".

-Even though public members are not employed by the organization, they are ranked within the entire chain of command and defer to all staff personnel, who are seen as their seniors.
-Members are frequently pressed into service for clerical or promotional tasks or to recruit new members.
-Members who recruit people for Scientology services are called "field staff members" (FSM) and are paid a commission of 10%–15% of the amount their recruit pays for a service.
+Even though public members are not employed by the organization, they are ranked within the Church's chain of command and defer to all staff personnel, who are regarded as their seniors.
+Public members are frequently pressed into service for clerical or promotional tasks or to recruit new members.
+Public members who recruit people for Scientology services are called "field staff members" (FSMs) and are paid a commission of 10%–15% of the amount their recruit pays for a service.

-The lists below contain names of public Scientologists.
-For Scientologists who are, or were, on staff, see Scientology officials.
+Scientologists not in trouble with the ethics department are considered "in good standing" and are allowed to be on Church of Scientology premises, receive services, and attend events.
+Those who practice Scientology‑derived techniques outside the Church in what is known as the Free Zone, or independent Scientology, are not recognized by the Church.

+Membership statistics

+It is difficult to obtain reliable membership statistics.
+The International Association of Scientologists (IAS), the official Church of Scientology membership system since 1984, has never released figures.
+Other Church spokespeople have cited membership numbers in the millions, though that represents a cumulative number of anyone who ever took a service or purchased a book from the organization.
+Census and survey data have shown those numbers to be greatly exaggerated, and census tallies are declining in several countries.